 Doth the morning stillness sink.

-Yet at about that time Stevenson's poem might have reached popularity.
+Stevenson's poem would, by then, have attained popularity and would have been familiar to settlers in the area.
 Could it be that his poem inspired the naming of the mountain?

 Looking for mysteries to solve while you're visiting the summit?
-There are plenty, but here are four legends and legendary spots sure to help satiate your interest.
+There are plenty, but four legends and legendary spots will help satiate your interest.

 President Taylor's Cousin's Hat Factory

-Little is known about a hat factory located in that's now one of the most remote reaches in the Garden Grounds area.
+Little is known about a hat factory now part of one of the most remote reaches in the Garden Grounds area.
 It operated out of a barn-like wooden building on a ridge of farmland overlooking the river about a mile east of the reserve.

 According to the late historian Shirley Donnelly, the factory and an adjacent weaving shop were owned by Ben Taylor—a cousin of U.S. President Zachary Taylor—who settled the area before the Civil War.